theoforcier/mobility-impairment-ar/server/README.md

    `# composer install`\
    `# php artisan --version`\
    `# php artisan migrate`
-4. The API will be running on http://localhost:80.
+4. The API will be running on http://localhost:80/.
 Test fetches can be made to the API using Telnet or curl.
-For example, making a POST request with the fields "name", "email", "password", "c_password" to http://localhost:80.
+For example, making a POST request with the keys "name", "email", "password", "c_password" to http://localhost:80/api/register.
 The API can be started or stopped from Docker Desktop.

 ## How to Navigate the Database